enizor/rusty-pick-em/progress.md

     - [ ] Implement Destroy

-- [ ] Setup the API: allow theses CRUD operations to be accessed via Rocket
+- [X] Setup the API: allow theses CRUD operations to be accessed via Rocket API abandoned in favor of static templates

-- [ ] Define the SQL shema and create it
+- [X] Define the SQL shema and create it

-- [ ] Define the API and document it
+- [X] Define the API and document it
+    No API

-- [ ] More to come
+- [ ] Lots of improvements!

 ## Frontend